-Wow, this is a remarkable finding… It turns out that pregnant women who are suffering from multiple sclerosis (MS), and who elect to undergo an abortion, have significantly increased risk for relapse and the development of new lesions in their brains.
-This finding is described in an Italian study of female MS sufferers, published on 3 July 2018 in the Journal of Neurology, Neurosurgery and Psychiatry.
+Wow, this is a remarkable finding… Pregnant multiple sclerosis (MS) sufferers who undergo elective abortion have significantly increased risk for relapse.
+Also, they develop of new lesions in their brains.
+Italian researchers pulished this finding in the Journal of Neurology, Neurosurgery and Psychiatry

 The authors found that in women who had abortions, whether spontaneous or elective, the relapse rate was higher in the year after the pregnancy.
-Additionally, they found that post-abortion, the number of gadolinium enhancing lesions on MRI brain scans was increased, compared to the pre-conception year.
+They also examined lesions in the brain.
+They used gadolinium, a contrast agent.
+Gadolinium shows recent inflammatory activity in the brain, especially disruption of the blood-brain barrier.
+The researchers found an increase in brain lesions in the year after abortion compared to the pre-conception year.

 What is remarkable is that there was a specific effect for elective abortions as compared to spontaneous abortions.
 Compared to MS sufferers who had spontaneous abortions, MS sufferers who elected to induce abortion had a significantly higher rate of relapse and had more lesions in their brains at follow-up.
 Exactly why elective abortion that is so detrimental to MS sufferers is uncertain.